Shipwright/daveas.github.io/README.md

-SHIPWRIGHT :sailboat:
+SHIPWRIGHT
 ==========

-A simple Jekyll Theme inspired by sailboats :sailboat:
+A simple Jekyll Theme inspired by :sailboat:

 Special thanks to these writers and creators:
 - [@lanyonm](http://github.com/lanyonm)